51Degrees/documentation/src/concepts/flowelements/flowelement.md

 When an **element** adds @elementdata to a @flowdata, it cannot be assumed that an @elementdata does not already exist for the **element**.
-For this reason, an **element** contains an 'element data factory' which it gives to the @flowdata when it asks for a new or exising @elementdata.
+For this reason, an **element** contains an 'element data factory' which it gives to the @flowdata when it asks for a new or existing @elementdata.
 A method is called on the @flowdata, giving the factory as an argument, and the @flowdata returns either the @elementdata previously created with the same key, or a new @elementdata from the factory which it has added to its internal structure.